Tzarnal/Buzzbox/README.md

   --help                       Display this help screen.
   ````

-The --name-replacement option was intended too improve the amount of names the RNN would learn but lack of stable patterns mostly seemed to confuse it a lot.
+The --name-replacement option was intended to improve the amount of names the RNN would learn but lack of stable patterns mostly seemed to confuse it a lot.
 I had better results just making a larger hearthstonejson file with duplicates of cards that had different names.

+At the moment the various streams crash with an exception when torch-rnn closes them.
+I have not yet figured out how to elegantly close these.

 ### Examples